fraszczakszymon/reactnd-project-would-you-rather-starter/README.md

 This is the code for the final assessment project for Udacity's React & Redux course.

-Application has four main pages:
+Application has five main pages:

 - Login page - the place where you can pick your user and login,
 - Dashboard/home page - the place where you can find all unanswered and answered questions,